myDevicesIoT/cayenne-docs/docs/IOTREADY.md

 <p style="text-align:center"><br/><img src="http://cloudfront-mydevices-wordpress.s3.amazonaws.com/wp-content/uploads/20170224130622/iot-ready-program-signup-form.png" width="660" height="376" alt="Sign up form"><br/><br/></p>

-After creating your account you will then be taken into your account on the <a href=”http://iotready.mydevices.com”>IoT Ready Program website</a> where you will need to read over and accept the licensing terms for the program and then fill out the information on your company, product and contacts.
+After creating your account you will then be taken into your account on the <a href=”http://iotready.mydevices.com” target="_blank">IoT Ready Program website</a> where you will need to read over and accept the licensing terms for the program and then fill out the information on your company, product and contacts.

 ### Company Information

 The information that you add to the company information form will not only be used by myDevices team when verifying your company, but will also be displayed on both the myDevices and Cayenne websites.
 You must complete the Company Information section before you can continue and submit devices to Cayenne.

 Be sure that the information you provide here is how you want it displayed to your users.
-In addition to the <a href=”http://mydevices.com/partners/”>Partners</a> page, your company name, description and logo may also be displayed to users as they select your hardware when using the Cayenne dashboard.
+In addition to the <a href=”http://mydevices.com/partners/” target="_blank">Partners</a> page, your company name, description and logo may also be displayed to users as they select your hardware when using the Cayenne dashboard.

 <p style="text-align:center"><br/><img src="http://cloudfront-mydevices-wordpress.s3.amazonaws.com/wp-content/uploads/20170224130821/iot-ready-program-company-information.png" width="660" height="416" alt="Company Information screen"><br/><br/></p>